Skip to Main Content

-- Do not assume a database ranks relevant results like Google.
-In databases, you must refine your searches to have a manageable number of results.
+Don't assume a database ranks relevant results like Google.
+In databases, refine your searches to have a manageable number of results.

 Choose the kind of words that would be used in your desired result.

-- For academic research, think of the terminology that is most likely to be used by scholars in that discipline.
+- For academic research, think of terminology that's most likely to be used by scholars in that discipline.